 - Web Part pages

 Site customizations made through SharePoint Designer are not captured by the Recycle Bin.
-For more information, see Manage the Recycle Bin of a SharePoint site collection.
+For more information, see Restore deleted items from the site collection recycle bin.
 See also, Restore a deleted site collection.

 Versioning does not protect against ransomware attacks that copy files, encrypt them, and then delete the original files.
 However, end-users can leverage the Recycle Bin to recover OneDrive for Business files after a ransomware attack occurs.